veganrebel/Capstone_Final-Project/README.md

 •	Seasonal trends (daily)
 •	Monthly sales performance

 By training the model on past transaction data, I was able to generate reliable revenue estimates for future sales scenarios.
-These predictions support better decision-making around purchasing inventory, staffing, and promotional strategies, helping the business improve operational efficiency and reduce waste.
+These predictions will help in better decision-making around purchasing inventory, staffing, and promotional strategies, helping the business improve operational efficiency and reduce waste.

 ## Data Acquisition:
 I utilized sales dataset covering transactions from 2023 to 2025.
 The data included key details such as order date, item description, quantity sold, and net price.
 This dataset provided a strong foundation for identifying high-performing menu items, analyzing seasonal trends, and uncovering patterns in customer purchasing behavior.

-Visualizations below were created to highlight which items contributed most to revenue and during which time periods and insights that are critical for forecasting and strategic planning.
+Visualizations were created to highlight which items contributed most to revenue and during which time periods and insights that are critical for forecasting and strategic planning.

 ## Data Preprocessing/Preparation
 The dataset was cleaned and prepared to ensure accuracy and reliability by doing the following: